MarcusHoltz/marcusholtz.github.io/_posts/2025-06-30-complete-immich-docker-setup-guide-configuration.md

 This stack relies on environment variables.
 An environment variable file is typically named `.env` and must be placed in the same directory as the compose file.

-This stack also relies on Environment Varriables to help set some of the configuration information, but the environment variable file is named `env`, without the `period`.
-This is how the plugin is written.
+This stack also relies on Environment Variables to help set some of the configuration information, the environment variable file is named `.env`.
+The file you downloaded is named `env`.
+Please rename the file as you move it to the correct location.

 - Make sure the stack_name is `immich`

-- Your `env` file needs to be in the same directory as the `docker-compose.yml` file.
+- Your recently renamed `.env` file needs to be in the same directory as the `docker-compose.yml` file.

-- The `env` file should be located at: `/boot/config/plugins/compose.manager/projects/immich/env`
+- The `.env` file should be located at: `/boot/config/plugins/compose.manager/projects/immich/.env`

 * * *